Stress-free New Year: How to support your dog on New Year's Eve

 Some dogs are extremely sensitive to stimuli on New Year's Eve.
 In such cases, you can take additional measures:

-• Sedatives: Herbal remedies such as Bach flower remedies not only have a calming effect on humans, but can also provide relief for our four-legged companions on stressful days.
-In the form of drops, Bach flower remedies can easily be added to your dog's food or water.
-In particularly serious cases, you should consult your veterinarian beforehand.
-They can recommend specific remedies suitable for your dog.
+• Calming remedies: Herbal remedies such as Bach flower essences not only have a calming effect on us humans, but can also provide relief for our four-legged companions on stressful days.
+In drop form, you can easily add Bach flower essences to your dog's food or water.
+In particularly severe cases, you should consult your veterinarian beforehand.
+They can recommend specific preparations that are suitable for your dog.

-• Protection from noise: You might consider getting hearing protection for your dog.
-Special noise-cancelling headphones, such as the Mutt Muffs, can be particularly helpful if your four-legged friend reacts strongly to loud noises.
+• Noise protection: You might consider getting hearing protection for your dog.
+Special noise-canceling headphones, such as Mutt Muffs, can be particularly helpful if your dog is sensitive to loud bangs and noises.

 Dangers after New Year's Eve

-Especially on New Year's Day, there can be dangers lurking while walking your dog.
-Broken glass and rocket debris often take several days to completely remove, so you should make sure your dog doesn't come into contact with them while out walking.
+Especially on New Year's Day, dangers can lurk when walking your dog.
+Broken glass and firework debris are often not completely removed for several days, so you should make sure your dog doesn't come into contact with them during walks.

-Prepare your dog for New Year's Eve early by creating a place to retreat to and relying on familiar routines.
-New Year's Eve training can also be a useful preparation.
-Stay calm during the celebrations, close windows and shutters and be there for your dog.
-If your dog is very anxious, sedatives or chew toys can help.
-After the night, you should look out for broken glass and rocket remnants outside.
+Prepare your dog for New Year's Eve by creating a safe haven and establishing familiar routines.
+New Year's Eve training can also be helpful.
+During the festivities, remain calm, close windows and blinds, and be there for your dog.
+If your dog is very anxious, calming medication or chew toys can help.
+After the night, check your surroundings for broken glass and firework debris.

 This might also interest you